x-y-z/x-y-z.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "About Me"
-excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
-  - /index.html
 ---
-# About Me
 I am a PhD student in Department of Computer Science, Rutgers University.
 My advisor is [Abhishek Bhattacharjee](https://www.cs.rutgers.edu/~abhib/).